markybuilds/2k_spark/docs/api.md

    - Upcoming matches have `fixtureStart` instead of `startDate`
    - Upcoming matches don't have score or result fields

+3. **Time Zone Handling**:
+   - All date/time fields from the API are in UTC (indicated by the 'Z' suffix)
+   - The project includes utility functions to convert UTC times to local time:
+     - `parse_utc_datetime()`: Parses a UTC datetime string into a timezone-aware datetime object
+     - `convert_to_local_time()`: Converts a UTC datetime to local time
+     - `format_datetime()`: Formats a datetime object as a string

 #### Other Endpoints

 Additional API endpoints will be documented as they are discovered and implemented.